idealab-isu/de-la-mo-v2/doc/index.rst

 Automated damage insertion and multi-step processes
 ===================================================
-De-la-mo is designed to facilitate automatic insertion of meeasured damage based on nondestructive evaluation data.
+De-la-mo is designed to facilitate automatic insertion of measured damage based on nondestructive evaluation data.
 See examples/07_ComputedTomography_Damage.py for an example.